duritong/trocla/README.md

 Valid global options are:

 * length: int - Define any lenght that a newly created password should have.
-Default: 12 - or whatever you define in your global settings.
+Default: 16 - or whatever you define in your global settings.
 * charset: (default|alphanumeric|shellsafe) - Which set of chars should be used for a random password?
 Default: default - or whatever you define in your global settings.
+* profiles: a profile name or an array of profiles matching a profile_name in your configuration.
+Learn more about profiles below.
+* random: boolean - Whether we allow creation of random passwords or we expect a password to be preset.
+Default: true - or whatever you define in your global settings.

 Example: